< back to Blog home

 Basic Cocktail Ingredients

 Now you know about a lot of cocktail ingredients for every mixed drink you might want to make.
 But what are those drinks?
 It’s good to have an idea of what you want to start with.
-These basic cocktail ingredients can all be used to make–you guessed it–some easy cocktails for beginners.
+These basic cocktail ingredients can all be used to make–you guessed it–some basic bar drinks for beginners.

 Old Fashioned